 - 1. Intelligent techniques for playing and solving (board) games and controlling virtual characters in video games; - 2.
 Situated agents to study the control and coordination of embodied agents, i.e. robots (e.g. autonomous flying robot swarms); - 3.
-Multi-agent systems of collaborating autonomous intelligent systems; - 4.
-Formal techniques for reasoning in agents and representing and communicating knowledge; - 5.
+Multi-agent systems of collaborating or competing autonomous intelligent systems; - 4.
 Machine learning to extract useful patterns and knowledge from experience and make predictions about the future;

 The members of the teaching staff are actively involved in one or more of these research topics.
-As a result, the educational contents of the courses relate directly to the research performed.
+As a result, the educational contents of the courses relate directly to the research performed..